alexbelgium/hassio-addons/photoprism/README.md

-# Known bug : when opening ingress, click "cancel" on the message "Photoprism has been updated..."
+# Known bugs with ingress :
+- when opening ingress, click "cancel" on the message "Photoprism has been updated..."
+- videos don't play from ingress

 # Home assistant add-on: Photoprism